gvwilson/fiction/in-heck/index.md

 "So if you don't mind me asking, how many bots have you killed?"

-"Too many," the Prosecutor replied levelly.
+"Too many," the Regulator replied levelly.
 "And I hope I've never *decommissioned* any that I didn't have to.
 But you of all people should know how dangerous rogue bots can be."
 His stern gaze swept the classroom.
 "Our job is to keep the living safe.
-Any bot that respects that has nothing to fear from me or any other Prosecutor."
+Any bot that respects that has nothing to fear from me or any other Regulator."

 There were more questions—lots more—but Gumption barely heard them.
 When Maddy sat straight up like that with her hands folded primly in front of her